navrajtoor/rent-a-car/README.md

 # rent-a-car

- Dsiplay cars for users to search, filter, and browse through
+Display cars for users to search, filter, and browse through